evcu/evcu.github.io/_posts/2020-05-10-sparse-micrograd.md

 ## Results
-RigL obtains 0.031 loss with 100% acc vs static training stucks  at 0.287 with 88% acc.
+RigL obtains 0.031 loss with 100% acc vs static training obtains 0.287 with 88% acc.

 Visualizing the connectivity of the model after the RigL training reveals interesting insights.
 We see that the available connections are used by few important neurons and many neurons internal neurons are discarded.

-For example below neurons `2_3` and `2_1` has the most of the connections of the second layer.
-Other active neurons (`2_4` and `2_2`) has only 1 incoming connections.
-All the remaining neurons are dead, which means they don't have any incoming or outgoing connections, therefore they can't effect the output.
-We can safely remove such dead units.
+For example below, neurons `2_3` and `2_1` have the most of the connections of the second layer.
+Other active neurons (`2_4` and `2_2`) have a single incoming connections.
+All the remaining neurons are dead, which means they don't have any incoming or outgoing connections and therefore they can't effect the output.
+We can safely remove dead units.
 Let's do that.

 ```python
 draw_topology(rigl_model, rankdir='TB')